 For us this is a journey, and one we’re glad to be on!
 We’re not claiming we’re green superheroes, we know we still have much work to do!
 But we are looking forward to continuing our journey and making a Wicked difference!

 We are always striving to improve so we use the Global Sustainable Tourism Criteria (GSTC) as our guideline for Ethical Diving and track ourselves against these key criteria.
 Wicked Diving was the first dive center in Thailand to have a Responsible Tourism policy and have been twice shortlisted for the Responsible tourism award.
+In addition, we aim to adhere to a Code of Conduct whenever we enter the water.
+You can read our Diving and Snorkeling Code of Conduct here.
 If you want more specific information about this or our plans just drop us a line….